Chapter 1: Entrepreneurship Introduction

 Industry Example

 Consider the eyeglass startup Warby Parker (Figure 1.2).
 Dave Gilboa and Neil Blumenthal, lead entrepreneurs for Warby Parker, were still working their day jobs when they approached an angel investor with their idea.
 The angel investor asked a few questions and wasn’t impressed.
 This investor believed that Gilboa and Blumenthal should demonstrate their solid commitment to the venture by quitting their day jobs to dedicate more time and energy to Warby Parker.
 Instead of following that advice, Gilboa and Blumenthal kept their day jobs while they continued to work toward building their venture, and Warby Parker eventually became highly successful.
-There are many paths to becoming an entrepreneur, and many paths to creating a successful venture.
-In their life and for their venture, it is crucial to identify the path that works best.
+There are many paths to becoming an entrepreneur and many paths to creating a successful venture.
+For an entrepreneur’s life and for their venture, it is crucial to identify the path that works best.
 This path should support their goals, unique situation, and visions.

 Pause and Reflect